 Deadly Sin No. 3: You should bet more on horses you really like, such as your "best bet."

-Deadly Sin No. 4: Statistical wagering trends are important.
+Deadly Sin No. 4: Statistical betting trends are important.

 Actually, they're not.
 "Technical handicapping," as it's called, is another of those manufactured disciplines used by professional touts, not professional horse racing bettors.
 Mostly, technical handicapping—wherein statistics are employed to predict an outcome—are little more than "backfitting," a practice where someone makes up a theory to fit a set of numbers.
 It's a lazy handicapping shortcut and no replacement for hard analysis.